-- What have we have accomplished so far?
+What have we have accomplished so far?

-- Established 3 herds of sheep

-- Developed a Bighorn Sheep Management Plan

-- ► Population has increased from 34 to 475

-- Importance of this natural resource to the Navajo Nation

-- Culturally and economically

-- ► Threats to the continued survival of this herd
+- Established 3 herds of sheep - Developed a Bighorn Sheep Management Plan - Population has increased from 34 to over 500 - Reduced threats to the sheep - Established a bighorn sheep exhibit at the Zoo - Pieces of horn are available to the public for ceremonial use

-- What Will We Continue to do?
+What Will We Continue to do?

-- Monitor the population

-- Seek additional transplant sites
+- Monitor the population - Seek additional transplant locations